 It’s always nice to beat the competition but it’s especially satisfying when your solution is clearly the best for an organization ready to take the next step towards a complete virtualized infrastructure.
-That’s why it’s doubly pleasing that the University of North Carolina’s healthcare system chose IGEL’s UD3 thin client and endpoint management software to integrate with its Citrix VDI rollout.
+That’s why it’s doubly pleasing that the University of North Carolina’s healthcare system chose IGEL’s UD3 endpoint and endpoint security and optimization software to integrate with its Citrix VDI rollout.

-Since UNC Healthcare already had some thin clients in place, the IT team decided the best course of action was to hold a bake off before choosing a vendor.
+Since UNC Healthcare already had some endpoints in place, the IT team decided the best course of action was to hold a bake off before choosing a vendor.
 IGEL won hands down

 for the exceptional performance of its Universal Desktop Converter (UDC) software, which showed consistent, superior performance and reliability over the competition.

-As part of the “bake-off,” UNC Health Care also evaluated IGEL’s Universal Management Suite (UMS), a software solution that enables organizations to efficiently manage their workspace environments while reducing the cost, time and effort associated with remote endpoint management.
+As part of the “bake-off,” UNC Health Care also evaluated IGEL’s Universal Management Suite (UMS), a software solution that enables organizations to efficiently manage their workspace environments while reducing the cost, time and effort associated with remote endpoint security and optimization.

-Efficient and secure endpoint management was another key consideration since UNC Health Care’s Citrix VDI roll-out, when completed, will total 15,000 VDI desktops across a sweeping network of UNC hospitals, its provider network, UNC School of Medicine clinical programs, and nine affiliate hospitals and hospital systems.
+Efficient and secure endpoint security and optimization was another key consideration since UNC Health Care’s Citrix VDI roll-out, when completed, will total 15,000 VDI desktops across a sweeping network of UNC hospitals, its provider network, UNC School of Medicine clinical programs, and nine affiliate hospitals and hospital systems.

 Another major consideration was being able to provide a consistent end-user experience that would serve the staff and physicians who need to access the Epic Systems’ Electronic Medical Records (EMR) while roaming between workstations during the workday.
 IGEL delivers this consistency so that health care professionals, working in more than one location a day, or even remotely in another site, will have the information and applications they need, regardless of which device they are using.